-Each semester CTL presents a series of lunchtime lectures that cover emerging teaching methods and technologies that are important to DSU.
+Each semester CTL presents a series of lunchtime discussions that cover emerging teaching methods and technologies that are important to DSU.
 More than just demonstrations or tutorials, we work to demonstrate how the topic is being used in higher ed and here at DSU, and how you could apply it to your classroom.
 The Lunch & Learn schedule is announced before the start of each semester.
 Watch your email and check back here for the upcoming semester’s schedule

 CTL believes in pedagogy driven solutions.
 Educational problems require educational, not technological, solutions.

 We would love to meet with you individually or as a department or school to discuss large and small problems or issues and see if we can work with you to come up with a solution.

 We are interested in hearing about your experience in the classroom.
 Set up a time to meet with us today, we’d love to hear from you about what’s working, what could be improved, and how we can help make your job easier and your students’ experience better.

 Our staff has over 40 years of experience developing curriculum and designing courses in higher education.

 We are not part of faculty assessment, we have heard confessions from not knowing what powerpoint is, to not being exactly sure how to log in to canvas.
 We can help you with anything you’ve always wanted to know about technology but were afraid to ask.

 We are the place to go to ask questions, get honest constructive critiques and ideas of what you are doing, and suggestions and ideas for improvement.

 Does your department need training in a specific topic?
 Interested in having us do research on emerging pedagogical or technological trends in your field?
 Trying to decide what to do at your next departmental meeting?